iAutoparkCars/Expression-Evaluator/README.md

  # Algorithm:
  * Runtime is linear, O(N), where N is the # of tokens in the expression
  * Space is constant
- * The algorithm would look much simpler if I were to construct a tree from the expression, but then the space would become linear
-High-level pseudocode of the solution.
+ * The algorithm in the code would look as simple as below's pseudocode if I were to construct a tree from the expression, but then the space would become linear High-level pseudocode of the solution.

 		evaluate(expression expr)